JohnnyFee/johnnyfee.github.io/source/_posts/2014-03-18-nodejs-express.md

 The destinations of the HTTP request URIs are defined via routes in the app.
 Routes are how you tell your app " for this URI, execute this piece of JavaScript code".
 The corresponding JavaScript function for a route is called a route handler.
 It is the responsibility of the route handler to respond to an HTTP request, or pass it on to another handler function if it does not.
 Route handlers may be defined in the app.js file or loaded as a Node module.

-Here is a working example of some routes and their handlers defined right in the app.jsfile:
+Here is a working example of some routes and their handlers defined right in the app.js file:

     var http = require('http');
     var express = require('express');